mediafellows/ansible-role-s3-website-hosting/README.md

 Needs Ansible 2.5 or newer for the `cloudfront_distribution` module.

 ## Requirements
-Needs a working DNS zone in Route53 and working ACM certificates for the domains you want to use.
+Needs a working DNS zone in Route53 (if `s3_website_create_dns_record: true`) and working ACM certificates for the domains you want to use.

 Also as Cloudfront Ansible modules don't work perfectly yet, you have to backport them into your configured [library dir](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#bundling-ansible-modules-with-playbooks) (until they make it into a release).